F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_monitor.html.markdown

 * `destination` - (Optional) Specify an alias address for monitoring

+* `username` - (Optional) Specifies the user name if the monitored target requires authentication

+* `password` - (Optional) Specifies the password if the monitored target requires authentication

 * `compatibility` -  (Optional) Specifies, when enabled, that the SSL options setting (in OpenSSL) is set to ALL.
 Accepts 'enabled' or 'disabled' values, the default value is 'enabled'.

 * `filename` - (Optional) Specifies the full path and file name of the file that the system attempts to download.
 The health check is successful if the system can download the file.